COMPARISON | 4 MIN READ

 • Multi-entity Consolidation

-Suppose you’re eager to explore additional core and advanced module features offered by Sage Intacct and Sage 300.
-In that case, our comparison report is the perfect resource for you.
-Explore a detailed side-by-side comparison report.
+Are you eager to explore the core features and advanced modules offered by Sage Intacct and Sage 300?
+Check out our detailed side-by-side comparison report.

 Pricing

-The monthly cost per user significantly differs between Sage Intacct and Sage 300cloud, with Sage Intacct featuring a much higher sticker price.
-However, you should keep in mind that the difference in cost stems from various factors, and the sticker price is not the end-all, be-all cost that your business would have to pay.
+The monthly cost per user differs significantly between Sage Intacct and Sage 300cloud, with Sage Intacct having a much higher sticker price.
+However, keep in mind that the cost difference stems from various factors, and the sticker price is not the end-all, be-all cost your business would have to pay.

 Feature differences also play a significant role in cost.
-Sage 300cloud users often use third-party software such as Excel for data entry, reporting, and dashboarding.
-Manual input is standard for legacy Sage software, and while manual data entry may not seem excessive, it does eat up time that could be spent on other tasks.
+Sage 300cloud users often rely on third-party software, such as Excel, for data entry, reporting, and dashboarding.
+Manual input is standard in legacy Sage software, and while manual data entry may not seem excessive, it eats up time that could be spent on other tasks.

-Another critical difference between the two that leads to their distinct pricing differences is that Sage 300cloud is a general ERP option while Sage Intacct is a feature-specific, best-in-class financial management software.
-This means that Sage 300cloud can handle various activities and managerial duties that Sage Intacct cannot.
-However, those activities are more generalized and could easily be accomplished on different platforms.
-On the other hand, Sage Intacct allows you to maintain GAAP compliance and perform highly-specialized accounting tasks and customizations.
+Another critical difference between the two that leads to their distinct pricing is that Sage 300 is a general ERP solution, while Sage Intacct is feature-specific, best-in-class financial management software.
+This means Sage 300 can handle a range of activities and managerial duties that Sage Intacct cannot.
+However, those activities are more general and could easily be performed on other platforms.
+On the other hand, Sage Intacct allows you to maintain GAAP compliance and perform highly specialized accounting tasks and customizations.

 Implementation Timeline